easy to make, easy to spin

 Here are a few Lego dreidels we created with oddments at home.
 They all spin, some better than others.
 Ideally, they’d all have the proper letter on each side: nun, gimmel, hey and shin, but I only added letters to the dreidels we figured on Continue reading

-my Origami Dreidel station at the Chanukah Carnival
+Origami Dreidel station at a Hanukkah carnival

 This is a classic design, and fairly easy to teach to little kids.
 It comes from Florence Temko’s book Jewish Origami (still in print).
 Continue reading